Xriuk/NeatMapper/src/NeatMapper/README.md

 This allows you to create mappings between different types (even generic ones), combine them, nest them and reuse them, making your code DRY.
 Map once, use everywhere.

-All of this is achieved with strongly typed maps, easily debuggable, no compilation into obscure expressions, no black boxes.
+All of this is achieved with explicit strongly typed maps, easily debuggable, no implicit mappings, no conventions, no compilation into obscure expressions, no black boxes.

 ## How to install